8base/old-documentation/8base-console/authentication.md

 Every 8base workspace initializes with native support for signing up, managing, and authorizing your application's Users.
 This feature eliminates the requirement of managing emails and passwords or social sign-on providers without compromising on access to your user data.

 ## Users
 **Users** is defined as a *System Table* in 8base, meaning that the table is added and required in every workspace.
-That said, it's fully customizable using the Data Builder and can configure to your application's requirements.
+That said, it's fully customizable using the Data Builder and can be configured to your application's requirements.

 By default, the Users table has the following fields defined.